kstenerud/compact-float/compact-float-specification.md

 Rounding
 --------

-When rounding for storage in compact float format, values must be rounded using IEEE754's recommended **round half to even** method, unless all sending and receiving parties have agreed to another method.
+When rounding for storage in compact float format, values must be rounded using IEEE754's **round half to even** method (also known as banker's rounding), unless all sending and receiving parties have agreed to another method.